simonjosefsson/graphwalker.org/content/docs/workflow.md

  * Install the [Maven](http://maven.apache.org/download.cgi)

 ## Test idea and design
 The purpose of the test design is to describe the **expected behavior of the system under test**.
 The way it works, is that you in a finite state diagram [model], express an action as a directed edge.
-An edge is alson known as an arrow, arc or transition.
+An edge is also known as an arrow, arc or transition.
 The edge points to a vertex.
 Also known as a node or state, where the results or the consequence of the previous action is verified/asserted.

 ### Test idea
-Our test idea, is to write a regression test for the Spotify Desktop Client, more sepcifically, the feature **login**. (<a href="http://en.wikipedia.org/wiki/Spotify">Spotify is a music streaming business</a>)
+Our test idea, is to write a regression test for the Spotify Desktop Client, more specifically, the feature **login**. (<a href="http://en.wikipedia.org/wiki/Spotify">Spotify is a music streaming business</a>)

 The feature is suppose to work  like this:

 * In a freshly installed client, and the client is started, the Login dialog is expected to be displayed.
 * The user enters valid credentials and the client is expected to start.
 * If the user quits, or logs out, the Login dialog is displayed once again.
-* If the user checks the **Remember Me** chackbox, and logs in (using valid creds), the client starts, and, next time the user starts the client, it will start without asking the client for credentials.
+* If the user checks the **Remember Me** checkbox, and logs in (using valid creds), the client starts, and, next time the user starts the client, it will start without asking the client for credentials.

-Just desinging a test for the 2 first steps, a model would look something like this:
+Just designing a test for the 2 first steps, a model would look something like this:

 <img src="/content/images/Login-first.png" alt="Login model, first iteration">

 1. The **Start** vertex is where the tests starts.
 (Duh!)

 2. In **e_Init**, we remove all cache, and kill any previous client processes.
-Since the test might be restarted, stored credentialson the disk might still lie around, so we need to get rid of it.
+Since the test might be restarted, stored credentials on the disk might still lie around, so we need to get rid of it.
 Also, restarted tests could have stopped in a state, where the client still is running.

 3. **v_ClientNotRunning** will assert that there is no spotify client process running.